boilthesea/forllm/README.md

 *   **Flexible Scheduler:** Define exactly when your LLM processor should be active to manage hardware resources effectively.
 *   **Advanced Persona Management:** Create, edit, version, and assign detailed personas for your LLMs to adopt, giving you fine-grained control over response style and content.
 *   **Dynamic Persona Generation:** Use an LLM to help you create new, creative personas automatically from simple descriptions or based on forum topics.
 *   **Smart Chat Context:** Provides both direct conversation history and "ambient" context from other threads for more intelligent and context-aware replies.
+Truncates chat history before sending to backend for inference to preserve instructions.
 *   **Live Theme Customization:** A built-in, interactive theme creator to tailor the look and feel in real-time.
 *   **Tripane UI:** A responsive layout that allows you to view your main forum, a topic thread, and post details all on one screen for maximum productivity.
 *   **Markdown Editor:** Write posts with rich formatting, syntax highlighting, and see token estimates before you send.